 It can be tricky moving your bunnies litter tray from its regular spot to a new place in your home as this can disturb you bunnies litter training habits.

-If your bunny can't easily find their way to their litter tray or doesn't like where it's been moved too they may continue to use the area where it was before or even try and establish a new toilet area of their own choosing.
+If your bunny can't easily find their way to their litter tray or doesn't like where it's been moved too, they may continue to use the area where it was before or even establish a new toilet area of their own choosing.

 If you are planning this follow these simple steps from people that have done this and discovered all the pitfalls to this delicate process.

 When you first move the litter tray make sure you do everything you can to encourage its use.

 An easy way to do this is to move your bunnies food next to it.
 If you have a hay feeder, place this above the litter tray so your bunny spends more time there.